 Penn State’s Art Museum at the Arboretum

-This new building will dramatically enhance the University Art Museum’s capacity to offer educational and enrichment opportunities for visitors of all ages, and it will be integrated with the Arboretum, inspiring collaboration and creating a unique nexus of human-made and natural beauty.
-And like the Palmer Museum before it, it will depend upon visionary philanthropy from the Penn State community.
+This new building will dramatically enhance the Palmer Museum’s capacity to offer educational and enrichment opportunities for visitors of all ages, and it will be integrated with the Arboretum, inspiring collaboration and creating a unique nexus of human-made and natural beauty.
+And to be successful, it will depend upon visionary philanthropy from the Penn State community.